vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 disposal.
 His disquisitions on Section 153A, and his running commentary on the incriminating articles must be completely dropped.
-What has been at- tempted above is a bare outline of some of the princi- ple points which he pressed in his favour.
-He finish- ed his address at about 12-30 p.m., on the eighth and last date of the trial (Wednesday, 22nd July 1908).
+What has been at###tempted above is a bare outline of some of the princi###ple points which he pressed in his favour.
+He finish###ed his address at about 12-30 p.m., on the eighth and last date of the trial (Wednesday, 22nd July 1908).
-The reply of the Advocate-General was severely satiri- cal and extremely offensive.
+The reply of the Advocate-General was severely satiri###cal and extremely offensive.
 He himself seems to have been conscious that he had exceeded the bounds of decorum and in conclusion declared himself to be ready to stand by any rebuke, which His Lordship